top of page

 Stakeholder

-A stakeholder is anyone who plays a role in a participant’s life and support journey.
-This can include family members, support workers, therapists, support coordinators, plan managers, teachers, or even peers.
-While not all stakeholders are paid providers, they all contribute to helping the participant work toward their NDIS goals.
+A stakeholder is anyone involved in a participant’s support journey.
+This may include family members, carers, support workers, therapists, support coordinators, plan managers, teachers, or community members.
+All stakeholders play a role in supporting the participant’s goals.

-NDIS plans are broken into different budget categories, each with its own rules:
+NDIS plans are divided into different funding categories, each with specific purposes.

 Core Supports

-• Consumables (e.g. continence aids, low-cost assistive tech)
+• Consumables such as continence aids or low-cost assistive technology

 Capacity Building